Partner in product development

 The Distribution of Tolerances

-In a previous article the statistical tolerance stack-up analysis is discussed.
-It is usually profitable to do a statistical tolerance stack-up analysis instead of a worst-case analysis.
+A previous article discussed statistical tolerance stack-up analysis.
+It is usually more profitable to perform a statistical tolerance stack-up analysis instead of a worst-case analysis.
 A worst-case analysis often leads to low tolerance specifications and therefore...

 read more